Xubuntu/wiki.xubuntu.org/Reporting.md

 ### You want to ask a question, or notice things that should work better or need to be more user friendly

-Even if there a no crashes you can head over to Launchpad.
+Even if there are no crashes you can head over to Launchpad.
 You can [ask questions](https://answers.launchpad.net/) if anything is unclear, or if you are not sure if what you are seeing is a bug or not.
 You can also suggest improvements to a package by simply reporting it as a [bug](https://help.ubuntu.com/community/ReportingBugs) on Launchpad.

 ## Reporting an issue directly to launchpad